ufosc/club-back-end/docs/extra-docker-info.md

 ## Background

-With some insight from this [Rust Web Starter project](https://github.com/ghotiphud/rust-web-starter) the Dockerfile and docker-compose were edited to connect to the database properly, to not re-install cargo packages each time docker-compose is run, to automatically re-compile code changes, and to use the diesel CLI.
+With some insight from this [Rust Web Starter project](https://github.com/ghotiphud/rust-web-starter) the Dockerfile and docker-compose were edited to connect to the database properly, to not re-install cargo packages each time docker-compose is run, to automatically re-compile code changes, and to use the Diesel CLI.

 ## Docker Compose